 - Increases HDL & reduces LDL and total cholesterol

 HDL-C is known as good cholesterol, whereas LDL is bad cholesterol.
 The richness of Vitamin-C and fibre in Amla is known to increase HDL-C and reduce the formation of LDL and total cholesterol levels.

 - Reduces Triglyceride Levels

-As mentioned above, Amla benefits for diabetes include the increase in production of HDL-C, thus reducing the triglyceride levels in the bloodstream.
-Having high levels of triglyceride can cause insulin resistance, obesity, and increase the risks of heart diseases.
+As mentioned above, Amla benefits for diabetes include the increase in the production of HDL-C, thus reducing the triglyceride levels in the bloodstream.
+Having high levels of triglyceride can cause insulin resistance, and obesity, and increase the risks of heart disease.

 - Has antibacterial effects

 Amla contains Triphala, an extract that inhibits the bacteria Salmonella Typhi, also known to have antibacterial properties.
 This is one of the reasons why Amla is present in most of the creams used for bacterial infections.

 Amla is rich in many of the B vitamins, especially Vitamin B6, which is known to reduce the risk of the formation of kidney stones.
 Moreover, it can also lower COX-2 and iNOS levels in the body, which are mainly known to cause kidney dysfunction.